Bandwidth-Samples/webrtc-video-meeting-python/README.md

 ### Client Side

-There is a bit more going on in the javascript side, much of this isn't needed to get a basic session going.
+There is a bit more going on in the JavaScript side, much of this isn't needed to get a basic session going.
 But since we are creating a basic (but admitidly ugly) video meeting system, there is more going on.
 We're not going to go into the details that aren't pertinent to setting up WebRTC sessions here.

 There is one html file, `index.html` with very little going on, it just sets the stage. `main.js` handles most of the meeting logic and `webrtc_mgr.js` handles most audio and video work and interacting with the WebRTC SDK.